veekaybee/veekaybee.github.io/_posts/2019-02-13-data-science-is-different.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Is there &quot;Hadoop for Complete Morons?&quot; Hadoop for Idiots is just not cutting it for me.</p>&mdash; Vicki Boykis (@vboykis) <a href="https://twitter.com/vboykis/status/236200976711815169?ref_src=twsrc%5Etfw">August 16, 2012</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I volunteered to be the first of the analysts to work with Pig and Hive, mainly because I was too impatient to wait for engineering work to be completed before having access to my data.
-But also, I was starstruck by this haze around data scientists - people who performed cool experiments, presented cool analyses, and got to have a MacBook for work.
+But also, I was starstruck by this glowy, mysterious aura around data scientists - people who performed cool experiments, presented cool analyses, and got to have a MacBook for work.

 I wanted to be one of those people!
 So, I learned Python online, brushed up on all of the statistics I'd taken in undergrad, and made a lot of command line mistakes in working with HDFS.
 In those early years, there was no real formalized way to learn "data science," other than to see what everyone else was doing, go to meetups, and try to read the tea leaves from HR job descriptions.